PuhongDuan/Component-Decomposition-Based-Hyperspectral-Resolution-Enhancement-for-Mineral-Mapping/README.md

 # This code is for paper "Component-Decomposition-Based-Hyperspectral-Resolution-Enhancement-for-Mineral-Mapping"

+# Citation
-# Please kindly cite the papers if this code is useful and helpful for your research.
+Please kindly cite the papers if this code is useful and helpful for your research.

 @Article{rs12182903,
 AUTHOR = {Duan, Puhong and Lai, Jibao and Ghamisi, Pedram and Kang, Xudong and Jackisch, Robert and Kang, Jian and Gloaguen, Richard},